Effective communication is the cornerstone of nursing. Without it, no level of expertise matters.

 In the face of what seems like an attack, the person being criticized is likelier to become defensive.
 Conversations focus on who’s right and who’s wrong instead of making meaningful change.

 Stereotypes can reinforce negative impressions about patients and colleagues.
 Obese patients, for example, may be seen as weak or uneducated despite the science that clearly refutes those ideas.
-Nurses should avoid judgment and see each person as an individual.
+LPNs should avoid judgment and see each person as an individual.

 Dialogue is a two-way street.
 It can be tempting to fill awkward silences with chitchat, but giving patients and coworkers a few quiet moments to process what they’ve heard before responding is not only polite, it evokes thoughtful answers.